mdm-code/gsnip/README.md

 # Gsnip

 This is my personal snippet manager.
 It offers some basic functionality.
-It lets you add, delete and insert snippets.
-You can also list out all your snippets with the `list` command.
+It lets you find and recover snippets found in the snippet source file.
+Insertion and deletion---at this stage---is done by editing the source file in an of choice.
+You can list out all of your snippets with the `list` command.
 You would normally add your snippets to a text file where each snippet has to adhere to a predefined syntax that goes like this:

 ```
 startsnip NAME "COMMENT"